On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: N-body simulations and numerical data

 \section{N-body simulations and numerical data}

-The numerical data were public available and generated from the N-body simulations carried out by the Virgo consortium.
-A comprehensive description of the data can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
-As the first step, the current study was carried out using the simulation runs with Ω = 1 and the standard CDM power spectrum (SCDM) to focus on the matter-dominant gravitational flow of collisionless matter.
-Similar analysis can be extended to other simulations with different model assumptions in the future.
-The same set of data has been widely used in studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to formation of cluster halos in large scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and test of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
-More details on simulation parameters are provided in Table \ref{tab:1}.
+The numerical data was publicly available and generated from the N-body simulations carried out by the Virgo consortium.
+A comprehensive description of the data can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul, Jenkins:1998-Evolution-of-structure-in-cold}.
+As a first step, the current study was carried out using simulation runs with $\Omega$=1 and the standard CDM power spectrum (SCDM) that started from \textit{z} = 50 to focus on the matter-dominant self-gravitating flow of collisionless dark matter.
+Similar analysis can be extended to other simulations with different cosmological assumptions and parameters in the future.
+The same set of data has been widely used in studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to formation of cluster haloes in a large-scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and in the testing of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
+Some key numerical parameters of the N-body simulation are listed in Table \ref{tab:1}.

-Two relevant datasets from this N-boby simulation, i.e. halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}, along with the accompanying presentation slides, "A comparative study of dark matter flow \& hydrodynamic turbulence and its applications" \citep{Xu:2022-Dark_matter-flow-and-hydrodynamic-turbulence-presentation}.
-All data files are also available on GitHub \citep{Xu:Dark_matter_flow_dataset_2022_all_files}.